Carbidopa and Levodopa TabletsPronunciation

 Carbidopa inhibits decarboxylation of peripheral levodopa.
 It does not cross the blood-brain barrier and does not affect the metabolism of levodopa within the central nervous system.

-The incidence of levodopa-induced nausea and vomiting is less with Carbidopa and Levodopa Tablets than with levodopa.
+The incidence of levodopa-induced nausea and vomiting is less with the combination product than with levodopa.
 In many patients, this reduction in nausea and vomiting will permit more rapid dosage titration.

 Since its decarboxylase inhibiting activity is limited to extracerebral tissues, administration of carbidopa with levodopa makes more levodopa available for transport to the brain.